senclimate/sen_homepage/content/authors/senzhao/_index.md

 ---

-My research focuses on the large-scale climate variability and change and their impacts.
-I am interested in understanding the physical mechanisms governing the ocean-atmosphere system, so we can make better prediction and projection of the future climate.
-I am also interested in atmospheric teleconnections and their impacts on regional climate variability and extreme weather.
+I am a climate scientist specializing in dynamics and impacts of large-scale climate variability and change.

+I have a broad interest in understanding the multi-scale interactions of the Earth system, encompassing the atmosphere, ocean, cryosphere, and land surface.
+Additionally, I explore the societal implications of climate teleconnections and their effects on regional climates and extreme events.
+Leveraging our understanding of the physical mechanisms governing these interactions, we aim to enhance our ability to predict future climate changes and their impacts.
+For more details on my research, see [Research]({{< ref "/research" >}}) and [Publications]({{< ref "/publication" >}}).

 My tools include theoretical approaches, statistical analysis, machine learning and hierarchies of climate modeling, ranging from simple models to the state-of-the-art earth system models.
-More details can be found in [Research]({{< ref "/research" >}}) and [Publications]({{< ref "/publication" >}}).

 <!-- Here is my {{< staticref "cv_sen.pdf" "newtab" >}}CV{{< /staticref >}}. -->